muratk5n/thirdwave/en/README.md

 Pakistan has good potential.
 10 Terrawatts.

-"In this study..  [we investigated] Direct Normal Irradiance, air temperature,.. at different timescales and locations over Pakistan...
+"In this study..  [we investigated] Direct Normal Irradiance, air temperature,.. at different timescales and locations over Pakistan [for CSP]...
 In the second part, spatial feasibility and Analytical Hierarchy Process based site suitability is assessed..
 Moreover, multi-parametric evaluation of techno-economic potential is performed using bias-corrected datasets...
 Additionally, cost of water usage is